-- Firstly, you got to find an internship program which meets your requirements.
-Also confirm that the organization you pursue your internship from is a reputable and certified organization or not.
+- Firstly, you got to find an internship program that meets your requirements.
+Also, confirm that the organization you pursue your internship from is a reputable and certified organization or not.

 - Apply for the internship program.

-- Once you have been admitted in an organization you need to request a detailed explanation of the steps and documents required for your visa.
+- Once you have been admitted to an organization you need to request a detailed explanation of the steps and documents required for your visa.

 - Now collect all the required documents for your visa interview and also visit the US consulate or embassy in your area.